JawandS/DivineKnight/README.md

 # DivineKnight

-A game developed for CS final project 2019-2020
+A game developed for the Foundations CS final project 2019-2020, at TJHSST